Edith Irby Jones: Biography

 Edith Mae Irby was born on December 23, 1927, near Conway in Faulkner County, Arkansas, to Mattie (née Buice) and Robert Irby.
 Her childhood was difficult: at the age of eight, she lost her father; an older sister died at 12 years of age from typhoid fever; and Irby herself suffered from rheumatic fever as a child.
 These events inspired her desire to help those who were underserved and impoverished and catalyzed her toward a career in medicine.
 Her mother relocated the family to Hot Springs, where Irby graduated in 1944 from Langston Secondary School (named for leader John Mercer Langston).

 After winning a scholarship to Knoxville College in Knoxville, Tennessee, she studied chemistry, biology and physics.
-Irby believed she had an important role and obligation to the black community.
-One of her teachers had helped her attain the scholarship, members of the local African-American community collected change, and the black press ran a campaign in the Arkansas State Press to raise funds that they donated to her for her tuition and living expenses.
+Irby believed she had an important role and obligation to the Black community.
+One of her teachers had helped her attain the scholarship, members of the local African-American community collected change, and the Black press ran a campaign in the Arkansas State Press to raise funds that they donated to her for her tuition and living expenses.
 During her schooling, she secretly made trips with teams from the NAACP to recruit members for the organization.
 She graduated with her BS from Knoxville College in 1948 and completed a graduate course at Northwestern University in Evanston, Illinois to prepare for Medical School.

 That same year, she was admitted to the University of Arkansas Medical School, as part of a racially mixed class, and made headlines across the United States from New York to Oregon to North Dakota to Texas.
-She was the first African American to be accepted in any school in the Southern United States, and the news was carried in September 1948 in The Crisis, Life Magazine's January 31, 1949 issue, the January 1949 edition of Ebony, and such other national publications such as Time and The Washington Post.
+She was the first African-American woman to be accepted in any school in the Southern United States, enrolling seven months after Silas Herbert Hunt enrolled in the University of Arkansas School of Law.
+The news of her enrollment was carried in September 1948 in The Crisis, Life Magazine's January 31, 1949 issue, the January 1949 edition of Ebony, and other national publications, including Time and The Washington Post.
 Although admitted to the school, Jones had to deal with racial discrimination, such as being forced to use separate facilities from whites for housing and dining.

 During her second year of school, Irby married Dr. James B. Jones, a professor at the medical school.
 They had three children together.
 In 1952, Jones received her Doctor of Medicine degree, the first African-American graduate from University of Arkansas for Medical Sciences.
 She was accepted to complete the first residency by an African American at a hospital in Arkansas.